Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain: The General Case of

 In the base case for $i=0$, the statement of Lemma \ref{lem:new} obviously holds.
-We assume the lemma statement holds for $i-1$.
-We will show that after step $i$ with $i\geq 1$, the lemma statement holds for $i$, and thus the lemma will be proved.
+We assume the lemma statement holds for $i-1$, in particular, the function $R_{i-1}(\lambda)$ for $\lambda\in(\lambda_{i-1}^1,\lambda_{i-1}^2)$ is already known.
+We will show that after step $i$ the lemma statement holds for $i$, and thus the lemma will be proved.